The Real Housewives of Auckland: Controversy

 During the first season's episode 6, titled "Healing Hands" which aired on 20 September 2016, cast member Julia Sloane made a racial slur against fellow cast member Michelle Blanchard, referring to her as "boat nigger".
 During the broadcast of the episode, the network had cancelled all advertising.
 Before the episode aired, the network released a statement on the issue saying, "We have taken this matter very seriously.
 Bravo has given much consideration to ensuring the events are accurately represented, in order that the context of the remark and subsequent events can be fully understood.
 While the nature of Bravo programming is unscripted, it is a deeply regrettable incident which we are endeavoring to deal with in a responsible manner".
 Sloane has also made a statement admitting that there was "no excuse for using offensive word" and that she has apologized to Blanchard.
 In October 2016, it was reported that ratings for the first season continued its decline following the controversy.

 Since the racial slur was made and broadcast, Sloane's husband Michael Lorimer has claimed the remark was taken out of context to make his wife look bad and said that the couple also had taken legal action to contact Bravo to have the episode amended.
 The couple also has hired Deborah Pead, "one of the public relations industry's heaviest hitters".

 On 26 September 2016, Race Relations Commissioner Dame Susan Devoy was contacted by The New Zealand Herald and commented, "I do not think that overt racist behaviour is a part of kiwi culture so we all need to call it out when it rears its very ugly head, People like Julia need to understand that using words like that is not how we roll here.
 That is not us."
 Since Devoy's remarks, the couple has contacted their lawyers who have claimed Devoy as a bully, however Devoy has since denied those claims.

 During the season in episode 8, titled "You Drive Me Crazy" which aired on 4 October 2016, it was revealed that Kirk Hope, chief executive of Business New Zealand, had allegedly left Angela Stone on 12 occasions.
 Mr Hope was criticised for telling Angela that he wanted to spend more time with "his mates".

 Episodes

+Season 1 (2016)

+Anne Batley-Burton, Michelle Blanchard, Gilda Kirkpatrick, Julia Sloane, Angela Stone, and Louise Wallace are introduced as series regulars.

+Special (2020)

+Sloane departed as a series regular.

 Broadcast

-In Australia, the series premiered on 28 August 2016, on Arena, the same network that initiated The Real Housewives franchise by Matchbox Pictures.
-In the United Kingdom, the series premiered on 28 March 2017, on Lifetime.
-The show premiered in the United States on 22 July 2017 on the American Bravo network.
+In Australia, the series premiered on Arena on 28 August 2016.
+In the United Kingdom, the series premiered on Lifetime on 28 March 2017.
+The show premiered in the United States on Bravo on 22 July 2017.